xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

 #mode is ignored here as there is only one file
 ```

 *files* may be anything accepted by the file system (including spaces and symbols), and you can use subdirs.
 Separators can be `\` or `/`, but stick to `/` for consistency.
-Commands may be chained and use spaces as needed (also see "TXTP parsing" section).
+Commands may be chained and use spaces as needed (also see "*TXTP parsing*" section).
 ```
 sounds/bgm.fsb #s2 #i  #for file inside subdir: play subsong 2 + disable looping
 ```